ArmaanjeetSandhu/recursivist/docs/advanced/development.md

 ### Large Directory Structures

-When working with large directory structures:
+When working with large directories:

 1. Use generators and iterators where possible to minimize memory usage.
 2. Implement early filtering to reduce the number of files and directories processed.
-3. Consider adding progress indicators for long-running operations.
+3. Use progress indicators (like the `Progress` class from Rich) for long-running operations.
 4. Test with large directories to ensure acceptable performance.

 ### Profiling